China's leadership challenge in new era: douse "inequality volcano"

 So far, local village officials have rebuffed requests for a construction subsidy of 5,000 yuan normally eligible to most villagers, unless the family first coughs up 1,000 yuan to facilitate the application.

-"Several neighbours paid up last year, but they've haven't gotten any money back at all," said Yang.
+"Several neighbors paid up last year, but they've haven't gotten any money back at all," said Yang.

 "Sometimes I feel the poorest people get nothing, and the richest get everything.
 We can only rely on ourselves."